What is Exercise Meditation?

 The easiest way to listen to the guidance with your music is if you are at home and have two speakers.

 If you don’t have that there are apps that allow you to listen to 2 audio inputs at the same time.
 I’ve only found this one for Galaxy phones – Sound Assistant (but have not tested them myself yet).
-I’ll keep checking around and update you.
+I’ll keep checking around and update you if I find a way to listen to 2 audio inputs from one phone.